Biomaterials-for-Medical-Devices-AI/Helix/docs/users/create_experiment.md

 # Creating an experiment

-In BioFEFI, you must create an experiment before you can train models and perform feature importance analyses.
+In Helix, you must create an experiment before you can train models and perform feature importance analyses.
 To do this, navigate to the **"New Experiment"** page by clicking the link on the left hand side of the screen.

 ![New experiment page](../_static/new-exp-page.png)